 Many families need help paying for end-of-life expenses after a loved one’s death.
 Funerals and all the associated costs can get expensive quickly, with the average burial casket costing $2,000.

 A traditional life insurance policy includes a death benefit, which can be used to cover funeral expenses.
-However, there are special types of insurance specifically designed to pay for these types of expenses.
+However, pre-need life insurance is special in that it allows a person to financially plan their funeral service ahead of time with the funeral home so that their mourning family doesn’t have to.
+The pre-need life insurance policy payout is designed to exclusively pay for the funeral.

 What is pre-need life insurance?

-Pre-need life insurance is a type of insurance specifically used to cover funerals, cremations and burials.
+Pre-need life insurance is a type of life insurance specifically used to cover funerals, cremations and burials.
+Pre-need coverage can greatly decrease the financial and logistical burden on the family when it comes to planning the funeral.
 Unlike traditional life insurance, pre-need insurance policies are sold through funeral homes.
 When the insured passes away, the funeral home uses the policy to cover the cost of a funeral, casket, cremation, embalming and other end-of-life costs.

 Who needs pre-need life insurance?